 A spokeswoman for Bernhard Capital’s New York-based public relations firm, Joele Frank, Wilkinson Brimmer Katcher, said late Friday afternoon that she would pass The Current’s request for comment along to the company.
 A phone message left with Bernhard Capital Partners’ Patrick Bernhard, Jim’s son, was not immediately returned.

-In March, The Advocate reported that Bernhard Capital Partners has invested $750 million in companies across the country, helping them grow from 1,000 employees to 5,000 employees.
+In March, The Advocate reported that Bernhard Capital Partners had invested $750 million in companies across the country, helping them grow from 1,000 employees to 5,000 employees.
 The paper reported that Jim Bernhard said earlier this year he has aggressive plans to expand the company and is looking at investing as much as $5 billion over the next three years.
 In 2015, Bernhard Capital purchased Lafayette-based ATC Associates, now called ATC Group Services, and that same year, according to Business Report, one of Bernhard Capital’s portfolio companies acquired and combined TME of Little Rock; EP Breaux Electrical of Lafayette; Metairie-based MCC; and Lafayette-based Bernhard Mechanical, which was founded in 1919 by Jim Bernhard’s grandfather.
 The company was rebranded this year and now operates as Bernhard Energy Solutions.

 The Current’s sources did not have specific knowledge of how a potential transaction — likely valued between $650 million to $800 million — might be structured and what the administration would do with any proceeds from the sale.
 There is widespread sentiment that any proceeds could be used to create a perpetual pool of resources, a type of community fund, for capital improvements within the city limits of Lafayette.
-One example that has been cited is the Rapides Foundation, which was formed in 1994 when Rapides General Medical Center was sold.
+One example that has been cited is the Rapides Foundation, which was formed in 1994 when Rapides Regional Medical Center was sold.

 A potential agreement with Bernhard Capital raises various questions about the future of this 122-year-old community asset, which makes annual in-lieu-of-tax contributions to Lafayette Consolidated Government totaling more than $23 million, a figure far greater than a private provider would pay.
 What would annual tax and franchise payments total if LUS were sold?
 Will there be a competitive bidding process?
 Do employees retain their civil service status?
 Will their retirements be affected?
 Will LUS’s historically low rates increase?